maxwellacioli/ProjetoRedes1/README.md

 But why?

 Let's imagine a scenario in IoT (Internet-of-Things).
-My home has a server controlling all the lights in the house.
-In this server, I'm using a SNMP manager in the server to control the status of each lamp.
+Suppose someone has a home that has a server controlling all the lights in the house.
+In this server, there is a SNMP manager to control the status of each lamp.
 Each lamp has been set as a SNMP agent.
-With time and use, the server learns the exact time that I come home and turn on the lights.
-In a certain moment, when I come home, the server will automagically turn on the lights for me.
+With time and use, the server learns the exact time that she comes home and turns on the lights.
+In a certain moment, when she comes home, the server will automatically turn on the lights.

-What if I changed my habits?
+What if she changed her habits?

 We propose the software developers to include a reinforcement learning algorithm in the implementation of SNMP software suite for dealing with these cases.
-It may take a while, but it will adapt to the behaviors of the user.
+It may take a while, but it will adapt to the user's behaviors.